Diego de Argumosa

-Diego Manuel de Argumosa y Obregón (July 7, 1792 – April 23, 1865) was a Spanish doctor and the chair of surgery of the School of Medicine at the University of Madrid.
+Diego Manuel de Argumosa y Obregón (July 7, 1792 – April 23, 1865) was a Spanish medical doctor and the chair of surgery of the School of Medicine at the University of Madrid.
 Known as "the restorer of Spanish surgery", he was an innovator in the field of medical science.
 He is recognized for running the first clinical trial and for encouraging the use of anesthesia in Spain, introducing ether in 1847.

 Argumosa gained much of his experience and knowledge serving as a doctor during the Peninsular War at the San Rafael Hospital in Santander, Spain.
 In addition to his medical innovations, he was known for providing care in a famous case where the Spanish nun Sor Patrocinio claimed to suffer from stigmata.

 Argumosa was a member of the Progressive Party, and he was the second mayor of Madrid and the deputy for the province of Madrid in 1836 and 1837.
 He was appointed as the physician to Queen Isabel II, a position he never chose to accept.

 After the death of his family and his retirement at the age of 62, Argumosa retired to his hometown.
 He later died in Torrelavega, Cantabria, Spain.